 This tool (which all quality providers have) automatically searches the existing vanity number repository and tells you whether or not your desired number is available.
 Even if your ideal toll-free or local vanity phone number has already been claimed, most providers will offer a list of similar alternative numbers that are still available

-Step Four: Pay For+Claim Your Vanity Number
+4. Pay and Claim Your Vanity Number

 After that, the vanity phone number is yours.